jesus-a-martinez-v/student-intervention/README.md

-# Machine Learning Engineer Nanodegree
-# Supervised Learning
-## Project: Building a Student Intervention System
+# Building a Student Intervention System

+Project developed as part of the Machine Learning Engineer Nanodegree provided by Udacity.

 ### Install

-This project requires **Python 2.7** and the following Python libraries installed:
+This project requires **Python 3.x** and the following Python libraries installed:

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org)